Frequently Asked Questions (FAQ)

 What is small group like?

 At the end of each day, our group will gather for great conversations over a fire, or right on the beach at sunset.
-This is a time for students to reflect on the day and share moments when they may have seen God throughout the day.

 What will my child learn?